MUtils-MC/MChallenge/challenges/api/README.md

 ---
 ## Implement API
-To use the MChallenge API simply add the following to your Gradle script:
+To use the MChallenge API simply add the following to your Gradle script.
+Do not shade the API into your jar!
 ````kotlin
 dependencies {
     // The MChallenge API